Frank Seddio: Brooklyn Democratic Party

 Seddio was elected chairman of the Brooklyn Democratic Party in September 2012 after former Chairman Vito Lopez resigned following allegations of sexual harassment.

 Unlike his predecessor, who was known to be vindictive, Seddio attempted to reach out to different factions within the party in what he called "cannoli diplomacy" saying "I would bring a couple dozen cannolis and go to their meeting and come in and get a chance to talk."

 The heavy use of consultants, specifically George Artz Communications, led to accusations of mismanagement of the party's funds.

 Despite resigning at party leader in 2020, he remains a district leader for the 59th Assembly District and one of the leading figures of the Thomas Jefferson Democratic Club in Canarsie, which The New York Times described as being known as "among the strong political groups in Brooklyn".

 Private sector (2020–present)

 Controversies

 In November 2020 Seddio was seen at a birthday party without a mask with more than ten people, despite such gatherings being illegal at the time due to COVID-19 restrictions imposed by Governor Andrew Cuomo.

 In August 2022, Seddio was filmed threatening an outgoing party leader, David Schwartz, at Nick's Lobster House in Marine Park, Brooklyn.
 As he was being held back, Seddio is heard screaming "What I am is a fucking Sicilian who will take your fucking heart out.
 You are absolutely done.
-Never f—ing call me again.
+Never fucking call me again.
 Don’t go call me for anything.
 Drop dead ...
 You should only suffer a terrible death."

+As of May 2026, Seddio was scheduled to appear in a June state court hearing that might lead to sanctions against him for frivolous litigation "to obscure the whereabouts of $2 million investors placed into escrow".
+Seddio is widely seen as a power broker who influences the selection of judges, and his influence and connections have led to multiple judges recusing themselves from overseeing a case concerning him.